Title: Leave No One Behind: Disability, Wellbeing, and National Policy

 Why Use the Cantril Ladder Item

 This Cantril ladder survey item is the outcome measure used in the current research.
-It was chosen here for comparability and consistency with the extant literature, and with the 2030 Agenda for Sustainable Development and the corresponding data initiatives underway across the globe to measure countries’ progress.
+It was chosen here for comparability and consistency with the extant literature, and with the 2030 Agenda for Sustainable Development and the corresponding data initiatives underway across the globe to measure countries’ progress related to people’s well-being.

-Sustainable development goal #3 (Ensure healthy lives and promote well-being for all at all ages) and target 3.4 (Reduce by one third premature mortality from non-communicable diseases through prevention and treatment and promote mental health and well-being) include the indicator of subjective well-being and, specifically, this single Cantril ladder survey item (Sachs et al. 2023:103).
+Sustainable development goal #3 (Ensure healthy lives and promote well-being for all at all ages) and target 3.4 (Reduce by one third premature mortality from non-communicable diseases through prevention and treatment and promote mental health and well-being) include the indicator of subjective well-being and, specifically, the single Cantril ladder survey item, with a 2030 target of 7.6 on the ladder scale (Sachs et al. 2023:103).

 Many countries had initially made some preliminary progress towards some targets of the 2030 Agenda.
 Unfortunately, the global pandemic and associated crises, along with extreme weather events amidst ongoing consequences of COVID-19 and numerous, dire military conflicts, have made it so sustainable development agendas are not making forward progress and most have slid backwards.